-- The rules only apply to Federal contractors providing services to the Government, but agencies are being encouraged to include the new clause in as many contracts as possible, even if the contracts are solely for the provision of products. - Contractors that solely provide products to the Government should not assume that these new requirements do not apply to their business. - This clause is being added to GSA Schedule contracts, regardless of whether the contractor offers services or products.
-However, the clause is not being applied to VA Schedule contract exclusively for products. - The rule does not apply to contractor employees who perform work outside the United States.

-• The contractor may provide an accommodation to the vaccine requirement for employees in the case of a disability (including medical conditions) or because of a "sincerely held religious belief, practice, or observance."
+- The rules only apply to Federal contractors providing services to the Government, but agencies are being encouraged to include the new clause in as many contracts as possible, even if the contracts are solely for the provision of products. - This clause is being added to ALL GSA and VA Schedule contracts, regardless of whether the contractor offers services or products. - The rule does not apply to contractor employees who perform work outside the United States. - The contractor may provide an accommodation to the vaccine requirement for employees in the case of a disability (including medical conditions) or because of a "sincerely held religious belief, practice, or observance."